Josh Funk's Guide to Writing Picture Books

 I’m not talking about your ‘word count’ being less than or equal to 549 words (that’s right, I’m starting the trend of raising the new maximum word count of picture books to 549 … as of right now).
 I’m saying you should try to convey every action, every character interaction in as few words as possible.
 If you can say something in 5 words instead of 10, say it in 5.
 If you have a phrase or sentence that doesn’t move the story along or add anything to the scene, remove it.

-I’m not saying your picture book manuscripts should be bullet lists of things that happen – they should be art, not a PowerPoint presentation.
+I’m not saying your picture book manuscripts should be bullet lists of things that happen – they should be creative, clever, and lyrical – not a PowerPoint presentation.
 Sometimes the ‘Every Word Counts’ rule can go too far.
 I’ve heard people say not to use adverbs, and even adjectives should be used sparingly.
-I personally believe that this is wrong.
+I vehemently disagree.
 If an adverb or adjective improves your story, then use it.
 Just make sure that adverb or adjective is necessary.
-Many times they can be removed with no detrement to the story.
+Many times they can be removed with no detrement to the overall product.
 But sometimes, they’re just lovely enough to keep in.

 Let’s look at an example of how to make every word count: